 One of the central goals of the course is that you improve your ability to communicate mathematics clearly, both in writing and verbally.
-Learning to write precise and complete mathematical arguments is a challenging endeavor that you will refine over your undergraduate career.
+Learning to write precise and complete mathematical arguments is a challenging endeavor and will be somewhat different from your experiences in most of your previous math courses.
 However, the process will not only aid your mathematical development but can also greatly improve your clarity of thought in other disciplines as well.

 I firmly believe that one of the best ways to build your understanding of mathematics is to explore the ideas

 with other students.
 Therefore, I encourage you to discuss the assignments with other students, but your solutions should represent your understanding of the problems.